coreos/docs/os/booting-on-cloudca.md

 7cb50ab9db389524: name=6a02cad1a70840d8a6ac2c5d3bf80aea peerURLs=http://10.151.68.222:2380 clientURLs=http://10.151.68.222:2379,http://10.151.68.222:4001
 ```

-## Using CoreOS
+## Using CoreOS Container Linux

 Now that you have a machine booted it is time to play around.
-Check out the [CoreOS Quickstart][quick-start] guide or dig into [more specific topics][docs].
+Check out the [Container Linux Quickstart][quick-start] guide or dig into [more specific topics][docs].

 [update-docs]: https://coreos.com/why/#updates